Running Through Life with Resilience

 In 2018, while Felix was pregnant with her daughter, she was diagnosed with preeclampsia.
 A chief characteristic of this condition is high blood pressure, and it is more common in African American females.
 As a result of Felix’s preeclampsia, her daughter Camryn was born early at 32 weeks and was only 3.5 pounds (Gregory, 2021).

-Fortunately, Camryn survived and is now thriving as a toddler, but she had to battle for her life, and Felix had to hold onto hope that Camryn would make it, amidst the backdrop of a neonatal unit where not all were blessed with the same fate (Gregory, 2021).
+Fortunately, Camryn survived and is now thriving, but she had to battle for her life, and Felix had to hold onto hope that Camryn would make it, amidst the backdrop of a neonatal unit where not all were blessed with the same fate (Gregory, 2021).
 Felix’s experience with preeclampsia spurred her to speak out before Congress about the need for the eradication of racial prejudice in healthcare and the need for more thorough care and support for pregnant ladies of color (Gregory, 2021).

 Before the birth of her daughter, Felix was content to focus on running and refrain from speaking out about injustices (Gregory, 2021).
 Yet, with Camryn’s arrival, not only did she receive the most priceless gift in the form of her daughter, but she also received the gifts of finding her voice and having the fortitude to use her athletic standing to stand up against injustices in society.